German-Swedish history

 University of Greifswald

 The University of Greifswald is one of the oldest universities in Europe.
-Especially the baroque main building with the old faculties in the middle of the old town is a popular destination for tourists.
+The baroque main building with the old faculties in the middle of the old town is a particularly popular destination for tourists.